Nabuz/SAS_Advanced_Certification/README.txt

-Here we have the exercises for Advanced SAS Certification .
+Here we have the exercises for Advanced SAS Certification.